 This is optional but highly recommended.

 Learning to use version control can be rough at first.
 I found the use of a GUI – as opposed to the command line – extremely helpful when I was getting started.
 I call this sort of helper application a Git client.
-It’s really a Git(Hub) client because they also help you interact with GitHub or other remotes.
+It’s really a Git(Hub) client because it also helps you interact with GitHub or other remotes.

 Git and your Git client are not the same thing, just like R and RStudio are not the same thing.
-A Git client and the RStudio IDE are not necessary to use Git or R, respectively, but they make the experience more pleasant because they reduce the amount of command line bullshittery”1 and provide a richer visual representation of the current state.
+A Git client and an integrated development environment, such as RStudio, are not necessary to use Git or R, respectively.
+But they make the experience more pleasant because they reduce the amount of “command line bullshittery”1 and provide a richer visual representation of the current state.

-RStudio offers a very basic Git client.
+RStudio offers a very basic Git client via its Git pane.
 I use this often for simple operations, but you probably want another, more powerful one as well.

-Fair warning: for some things, you will have to use the command line.
+Fair warning: for some tasks, you must use the command line.
 But the more powerful your Git client is, the less often this happens.
 The visual overview given by your Git client can also be invaluable for understanding the current state of things, even when preparing calls to command line Git.

 In contrast, here’s a shell session where I’ve used command line Git to access some of the same information.